CatalogueOfLife/general/docs/NAMES.md

  - ```exAuthors``` List of ex- authors.

-Please see our [API docs](https://sp2000.github.io/colplus/api/api.html#model-Name) for more details.
+### Reconstructing the scientificName & authorship strings
+The scientificName and authorship properties are the main representation of a name instance and are reconstructed based on the other parsed fields.
+For unparsable names such as virus names or hybrid formulas the entire verbatim name string is used.
+In all other cases the scientificName is assembled and includes just the genus, specific- and infraspecificEpithet, it's standardized rank marker, cultivar and strain names.
+Authorship, infragenerics, taxon concept references and nomenclatural notes are excluded.
+Ligatures such as œ are decomposed into their standard multi letter equivalent, in this case oe.

+The full authorship string is reconstructed from the parsed authors.
+Author teams are included in their full length with the last author always concatenated by an ampersand.
+Years are added at the end of each authorship preceeded by a comma.
+Basionym authors are kept in brackets and preceed the combination authorship.

+For more details see the [NameFormatter class](https://github.com/gbif/name-parser/blob/master/name-parser-api/src/main/java/org/gbif/nameparser/util/NameFormatter.java#L13) of the GBIF Name Parser.

 ## Homotypic synonymy
 Names based on the same type can be clustered together as a homotypic group of names.
 A homotypic group not only includes all subsequent recombinations, but also any [replacement name](https://en.wikipedia.org/wiki/Nomen_novum) or emendation if existing.
 These names are homotypic synonyms, also called nomenclatural or objective synonyms.

 In theory one can establish such a group by linking all names back to the first published name known as the protonym in zoology and basionym in botany (strictly a basionym only exists once a name was newly combined while the protonym definition covers a lone newly described name already.
 We prefer to use the older and well known term basionym in CoL).
 But in reality the basionym is often not known while it is known that a collection of names are homotypic.
-The Clearinghouse datastore therefore picks a random name from the set of homotypic names and uses its key on all such names in the property `homotypicNameKey`.
+The Clearinghouse datastore therefore picks a random name from the set of homotypic names and uses its key on all such names in the property `homotypicNameId`.

 The following names can be clustered into three sets of homotypic groups, shown with canonical authorship: